Learn how to write a freelance writer bio that lands clients.

 What is a Freelance Writer Bio?

-It serves as a mini-resume so that clients can learn exactly what you do and how you can help them.
-It can be a major deciding factor for businesses searching for writers online.
+It serves as a mini-resume so that your target clientele can learn exactly what you do and how you can help them.
+It can be a major deciding factor for companies searching for writers or authors on the internet.

 Why Your Freelance Writer Bio is Important

-Your freelance writer bio needs to be on point.
+Your professional bio needs to be on point.
 Since it’s your elevator pitch and can attract potential clients, it needs to be good.
-A good author bio can boost your online visibility and keep your client pipeline filled with possible clients.
+A good author bio can boost your online visibility and keep your client pipeline filled with clientele.
+It’s a good way to market your services.

 How to Create an Author Bio